 We can define extradimensional space-filling curves approximately as follows: a D-dimensional space-filling curve F, filling a D-dimensional hypercube U, is extradimensional to a d-dimensional space-filling curve f if, for any d-dimensional face u of U that contains the origin of the coordinate system, the order in which the points of u are visited by F is the same as the order in which these points are visited by f when rotated onto u.
 In the following paper, we show experimental evidence that four-dimensional space-filling curves that are, to some extent, extradimensional to two-dimensional space-filling curves, can be useful in building data structures (R-trees) that store rectangles in the plane.

-In the following manuscript, I present families of extradimensional space-filling curves for arbitrarily high dimensions.
-These could be used, for example, to build R-trees for boxes in three dimensions.
+The following manuscript includes, among other things, families of extradimensional space-filling curves for arbitrarily high dimensions.
+These could be used, for example, to build R-trees for boxes in three dimensions:

 More pseudocode and more analysis (proofs) of the extradimensional curves (but with more complicated notation) can be found in the following paper: